hassansecfix/policy-edit/data/updated_policy_instructions_v6.0.md

 ### **AI Grammar Decision Logic**

-For ALL `replace` actions, AI must choose between:
+**IMPORTANT & CRITICAL:** For ALL `replace` actions, AI must choose between following two scenarios:

 - **Scenario A (Exact):** Replace only the placeholder/target text
 - **Scenario B (Sentence):** Rewrite the entire sentence for grammar